llm-bible/llm-bible.github.io/_publications/zhong2023revisiting.markdown

 bibkey: zhong2023revisiting
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2305.15273"}
-tags: ['Masked Language Model', 'Training Techniques', 'Model Architecture', 'RAG', 'Pretraining Methods', 'BERT']
+tags: ['RAG', 'Model Architecture', 'Masked Language Model', 'Training Techniques', 'Pretraining Methods', 'BERT']
 ---
 Token dropping is a recently-proposed strategy to speed up the pretraining of masked language models, such as BERT, by skipping the computation of a subset